Updated on 2026-05-08 GMT+08:00

 VPC

-VPC owners can share the subnets in a VPC with one or multiple accounts through Resource Access Manager (RAM).
-This allows for more efficient use of network resources and reduces O&M costs.
+VPC owners can share the subnets in a VPC with one or multiple accounts through Resource Access Manager (RAM), which ensures cost efficiency of network resources.

 For more information about VPC subnet sharing, see VPC Sharing in Virtual Private Cloud User Guide.